ivop/pokeysynth/README.md

 Once a MIDI Note Off event arrives, the Release period starts, which usually fades out the volume to 0.
 If the ```Sustain End``` marker is equal to or beyond the ```Release End``` marker, there will be no sustain and it will progress linearly from start to end and then stop.
 This is useful for percussion or pizzicato instruments which have no sustain.

+##### Distortion

+The distortion list denotes which Pokey distortion is used while playing back the note.

+* 0 - Pure, this is a pure square wave, used for instruments, and chords, or bass notes at 15kHz or with 2CH Linked instruments
+* 1 - Noise, white noise generator, useful for percussion

 #### Note Table